 and any bloke who seems different to us.

 Though I can almost guarantee you that the people in your life that you think are really strong, have similar feelings and emotions that they believe they can never share or talk about with you.
-Two blokes tough it out while two blokes suffer by themselves, how can we be so close to helping each-other but help never comes because were to busy acting like “Men” who forget we are also human.
+Two blokes tough it and suffer by themselves, how can we be so close to helping each-other but help never comes because were to busy acting like “Men” who forget we are also human.

 This isolation got me thinking about all the times my own father could have helped me, if I only I had have told him that I was being bullied.
 Had I just walked up to him cried and shared how I truly felt, maybe help would’ve come earlier.
 Maybe I wouldn’t have struggled